Proyce19/complete-python-course/README.md

 # Install packages
 - One by one:
   pip install package_name (optional ==, >, >=, <, <= version)
-- If there is requrements file: pip install -r requirements_file_name.txt
+- If there is requirements file: pip install -r requirements_file_name.txt

 # Deactivate virtual environment